|Semester 1 Credit Value:||20|

 The aims of this module are:

-1.To introduce students to the literary culture of Ancient Rome through study of a single Roman author (currently the Roman poet Catullus)
+1.To introduce students to the literary culture of Ancient Rome through study of a selection of case studies representing different genres.

 2.To introduce students to key aspects of Roman Society in the Late Republican era as reflected in contemporary literature.